patelrohanv/patelrohanv.blog/posts/dva-c01-studying-s3-cloudfront.md

   * selecting the encryption setting in the console for your bucket
   * bucket policy

-    * for example, policy to deny requests that don't include the **x-amz-server-side-encryption** header
+    * for example, policy to deny put object requests that don't include the **"s3:x-amz-server-side-encryption": "true"** header to enforce server-side encryption
-    * another example, policy to deny requests that do not use **aws:SecureTransport** to enforce HTTPS/SSL
+    * another example, policy to deny requests that do not use "**aws:SecureTransport": "false"** to enforce HTTPS/SSL

 ### Cloudfront